Rent The Dark Mirror (1946)

 14/02/2021

-Krasner was an auspicious noir photographer over many films.
-The shots of the disturbed twin in the (dark) mirror are very effective and the film is a technical tour de force.
+The shots of the disturbed twin in the (dark) mirror are very effective.
 There aren't many shadows, I guess because they would have been difficult to match if the frame was subject to multiple exposure.
-It's still an atmospheric film though, with music by celebrated composer Dimitri Tiomkin.
+It's still an atmospheric film though, with an exciting score by Dimitri Tiomkin.
+And no one can assemble a scene with the precision of Robert Siodmak.

 0 out of 0 members found this review helpful.